Apache Tutorials for Beginners

 Restricting Access to Files outside the Web Root Directory

-5) Using mod_evasive to rebutting the DoS attack
+5) Using mod_evasive to rebut DoS attacks

 Download the above File

-6) Using mod_security to enhance apache security
+6) Using mod_security to enhance Apache security

 Using mod_security to Enhance Apache Security